Wayfair: Growth and legal

-2019
+Physical retail and restructuring

 On March 26, 2019, Wayfair announced that its first permanent physical storefront would open in the Natick Mall in Natick, Massachusetts.
 The retailer had previously tested a few temporary pop-up storefronts during the 2018 holiday season, and confirmed plans to open four additional pop-up storefronts in 2019.
 Investors sued Wayfair, claiming the company's executives misled them about the company's value and actions, losing them money as the top brass cashed out.
 The case was dismissed in 2020.
 In May 2019, Wayfair was added to the Fortune 500 list for the first time, coming in at number 446.

 During participation on a business panel on September 19, 2019, CEO Niraj Shah was asked what Wayfair was looking for in new hires and he said the company was looking for employees who are talented and non-political.
 According to the Boston Business Journal Shah was quoted as saying, "We're generally just looking for people on two sets of criteria.
 One, it's just that … they're incredibly talented.
 They're intelligent, quantitative.
 Just that we think they have the raw material to really succeed and we feel confident.
 The second thing we look for — equally important — is the cultural fit.
 So we're bringing in non-political, you know, highly collaborative, just very driven and ambitious.
 There's a whole lot of cultural values that we think are important while we succeeded.
 We only hire (those candidates) who have these two sets; both kinds of traits for success."
 Later, when asked about Shah's comments in the article, Wayfair said in a statement that Shah's quote was "misinterpreted and inaccurately positioned in this story."